Lead Academy FY20 Title I Plan - Pending approval from State Department

 Schools receiving Title 1 money to support a school-wide program may use their funds to improve student achievement throughout their entire school; therefore every child benefits from the added services and programs, not just the students identified as eligible to participate.
 All of the school staff focuses on upgrading the entire educational program and improving the achievement of all students, in particular, the low-achieving ones.
 A school improvement plan must be developed and implemented with the involvement of parents, teachers, principals, and administrators.

-targeted assistance school receives some Title 1 funds yet is ineligible or has chosen not to operate a school-wide program.
+A targeted assistance school receives some Title 1 funds yet is ineligible or has chosen not to operate a school-wide program.
 The term “targeted assistance” signifies that the services target only a select group of children – those identified as failing or most at risk of failing to meet the challenging content and student performance standards.
 This program targets the needs of a few rather than overall school improvement.

 How is a Title 1 school different from a school not receiving funds?